Jiasyuan/DotNet-OOD-SOLID/README.md

-# SOLID Principles Of  Object-Oriented Design in C#
+# SOLID Principles Of  Object-Oriented Design in C#.Net
 SOLID Principles Of  Object-Oriented Design

 ## Table of Contents